CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 - Blend two sounds — can they push /a/ and /t/ together to say "at"?

-If your child is not there yet, that is fine.
+If your child isn't there yet, that's genuinely okay.
 Work on letter sounds first.
 QuizKin's phonics quizzes are designed to build this foundation with real human voice recordings for all 26 letter sounds and 9 digraphs.

 The 5 CVC Word Families

 CVC words are organised by their middle vowel sound.
-Teaching them in families helps children see patterns:
+Teaching by families — rather than random words — helps children spot patterns and feel that satisfying "oh, they all work the same way!" moment.

 Short A Family